tukrong/atenx-front-end/README.md

 - Make the layout and design
 - Have the nav bar on top.
 - Have a table to list all of the clients
+- Be able to add modal pop up forms

 ### Future planning
 - Future design will be included in my wire frames.